dali-lab/Wirelesstool/README.md

 For more detailed documentation on our file structure and specific functions in the code, feel free to check the project files themselves.

 ## Setup Steps
-1. Clone the dev branch by running `git clone https://github.com/dali-lab/wireless-tool.git --branch dev` in your terminal
+1. Clone the dev branch `git clone https://github.com/dali-lab/wireless-tool.git --branch dev` in your terminal
-2. Move into the root folder by running `cd wireless-tool`
+2. Move into the root folder `cd wireless-tool`
+4. Install virtualenv `pip3 install virtualenv`
-3. Install everything by running `virtualenv .env && source .env/bin/activate && pip install -r requirements.txt`
+3. Install everything `virtualenv .env && source .env/bin/activate && pip install -r requirements.txt`
-4. Move into the main folder by running `cd server`
+4. Move into the main folder `cd server`
-5. Start the server by running `gunicorn --reload index:api`
+5. Start the server `gunicorn --reload index:api`

 ## Deployment 🚀
 *TBD*